thoth-tech/handbook/docs/peopleops/onboarding/onboarding-process.md

 # Onboarding process

+We are so excited you're here and look forward to setting you up for success.

 Onboarding is incredibly important at Thoth Tech.
 We don't expect you to hit the ground running from day one.